5 things to know from Saturday at the Winter Games - National | Globalnews.ca

-MILAN – From Canada’s first medal to an opening win in women’s hockey, here are five things to know from Saturday, Feb.
-7 at the 2026 Milan Cortina Games:
+MILAN – From frustration to redemption, here are five things to know from Saturday, Feb.
+14, at the 2026 Milan Cortina Games:

 —